CBS Issues Statement On ‘Big Brother’ Season 20 Contestants’ Bad Behavior

 CBS is not playing games when it comes to this summer’s Big Brother game.
-The network has reportedly issued warnings to several Big Brother season 20 contestants over their “inappropriate behavior and offensive comments,” according to E!
+The network has reportedly issued warnings to several Big Brother Season 20 contestants over their “inappropriate behavior and offensive comments,” according to E!
 News.
 The network did not name specific names, but a statement was issued to E! regarding this season’s houseguests and some behaviors that have sparked outrage among live feed viewers.
-The statement from CBS said:
+The statement from CBS said the following.

 “Big Brother is a reality show about watching a group of people who have no privacy 24/7—and capturing every unfiltered moment and conversation in their lives.
 At times, the houseguests reveal prejudices and exhibit behavior that we do not condone.”

 Big Brother’s milestone season only debuted last week, but producers have already addressed two disturbing incidents that were seen recently on the 24/7 online feed.
-The incidents won’t be addressed on-air.
+The incidents won’t be addressed on air.

 “In both cases, those involved have been warned about their inappropriate behavior and offensive comments, as well as future consequences.
 These events will not be part of any future Big Brother broadcast on CBS,” the network stated.